 How to offer employee perks to international employees

-You may also want to offer additional benefits to your global workforce.
-Some of the most popular employee perks, also known as fringe benefits, include reimbursement for wellness and remote work costs.
+To create an attractive benefits package, you may also want to offer additional perks to your global workforce.
+Some of the most popular employee benefits, also known as fringe benefits or lifestyle benefits, include reimbursement for wellness, professional development, transportation, and remote work costs.

-According to SHRM’s Employee Benefits Survey, 64% of U.S. employers provided wellness resources, while 58% offered wellness programs such as gym memberships and stress reduction programs.
+According to SHRM's Employee Benefits Survey3, 64% of U.S. employers provided wellness resources, while 58% offered wellness programs such as gym memberships and stress reduction programs.

 Don't forget—if you're offering benefits to your domestic employees, you should also be offering similar perks to international employees.
 This will help you remain competitive in the international job market while helping foreign workers feel appreciated.
 This way, they'll know that they're as equally appreciated as your domestic workers.